madeofpendletonwool/PinePods/completed_todos.md

         ```
         Received new episode: EpisodeWebsocketResponse { episode_id: 0, podcast_id: 36, title: "582: On the CUPS of Disaster", description: Some("<p>W Flathub\">Install Frog on Linux | Flathub</a> — Extract text from images, websites, videos, and QR codes by taking a picture of the source.</li><li><a href=\"https://flathub.org/apps/de.leopoldluley.Clapgrep\" title=\"Clapgrep\">Clapgrep</a> — Ever had a folder full of PDF files, where you knew, somewhere in there, is what you're looking for.
 But you did not know in which file.
 So you had to search each of them at a time...</li></ul>"), audio_url: "https://aphid.fireside.fm/d/1437767933/f31a453c-fa15-491f-8618-3f71f1d565e5/ffb365c2-37c4-42b6-8b40-95649c0e790e.mp3", artwork_url: Some("https://assets.fireside.fm/file/fireside-images/podcasts/images/f/f31a453c-fa15-491f-8618-3f71f1d565e5/cover.jpg"), release_datetime: "2024-09-29 14:00:00", duration: 4050, completed: false }
         ```
-- [] Queue adjmustment for mobile devices
-    Finally works, but scrolling when holding at bottom of page doesn't work
 - [] client local download function broken.
 Need android compiling alternative to reqwest